CQCL/pytket-docs/manual/manual_zx.rst

 ..
 Tensor indices, unitaries and states; initialisation and post-selection

 Another way to potentially reduce the computational load for tensor evaluation is to fix basis states at the boundary vertices, corresponding to initialising inputs or post-selecting on outputs.
-There are utility methods for setting all inputs/outputs to values or specific boundary vertices.
+There are utility methods for setting all inputs/outputs or specific boundary vertices to Z-basis states.
 For example, we can recover statevector simulation of a quantum circuit by setting all inputs to the zero state and calling :py:meth:`unitary_from_quantum_diagram()`.

 .. jupyter-execute::